afif1710/prompt_to_layout/README.md

-# Prompt_to_layout
+# prompt_to_layout

-Prompt_to_layout is a small layout playground: it turns a user prompt into a JSON layout spec, then renders a themed React + Tailwind preview using design tokens.
+**prompt_to_layout** is a layout playground: it turns a user prompt into a JSON layout spec, then renders a themed React + Tailwind preview using semantic design tokens.

 This is not a full “production UI code generator” yet — the goal is to explore layout ideas quickly while keeping styling consistent through a token system.